ARMmbed/BLEIntros/Docs/mbed_OS/mbed_OS_BLE_Apps.md

 ## Where next

-A good way to understand the difference between mbed OS and mbed Classic BLE applications is to compare their [examples](mbed_OS_examples.md).
+A good way to understand the difference between mbed OS 3.0 and mbed OS 2.0 BLE applications is to compare their [examples](mbed_OS_examples.md).

-You might also want to look at the [mbed OS User Guide](https://docs.mbed.com/docs/getting-started-mbed-os/en/latest/).
+You might also want to look at the [mbed OS 3.0 User Guide](https://docs.mbed.com/docs/getting-started-mbed-os/en/latest/).